M. B. Shetty: Early life

-He was born in 1931 in Mangalore, India.
+He was born in 1938 in Mangalore, India.
 He arrived to Bombay from Udupi.
 His mother tongue was Tulu.
 He started as a waiter in Cotton Green after which he got into boxing and bodybuilding.

 Film career

 He started off as a Fight Instructor in the 1956 movie Heer.
 He was cast as villain and composed stunts for numerous Hindi and Kannada cinema in the 1970s.
-He was an action director, doing over 700 films, including cult films like Don, The Great Gambler, Trishul and Deewaar.
-Shetty also starred with MGR, in Navarathinam (1977) Tamil movie.
+He was an action director, doing over 700 films, including cult films like Don, The Great Gambler, Trishul, Deewaar and Shalimar.
+Shetty also starred with M.G.
+Ramachandran (MGR), in Navarathinam (1977) Tamil movie.

 Personal life

 His first wife was Vinodini, with whom he had two daughters and two sons.
 With his second wife, Ratna, he had another son, the film director Rohit Shetty.